bostongolang/golang-lab-chat/lessons/04-login.md

 # Lesson 4 - Login to the chat server!
-(Time: 15 minutes)
+(15-20 minutes)

 ## Goals